-(Amended March 2006; August 2006 and by Ord.
-No. 08-2Z)
+(Amended March 2006; August 2006; Ord.
+No. 08-2Z; May 2015; Ord No. 18-5-Z)

 This district is intended primarily for farm and rural single family dwelling uses.
 Other uses generally associated with agriculture may also be permitted.
 The purpose of this district is to preserve the rural, farming character of the lands within this district, minimizing public service costs, limiting urban influence, and preserving a maximum of open space.
 Certain compatible, nonresidential uses may also be permitted within the district.